sarcaxtic12/parallax-ai/README.md

 ## Executive Summary

 Parallax AI is a distributed research system designed to quantify and visualize media bias in real-time.
-In the current information landscape, news outlets often present conflicting realities of the same event—a phenomenon I call the "Parallax Gap."
+In the current information landscape, news outlets often present conflicting realities of the same event, a phenomenon I call the "Parallax Gap."
 This project closes that gap by deploying an autonomous AI agent to read, parse, and cross-reference reporting from the Left, Center, and Right.

 Unlike simple summarization tools, Parallax AI performs **comparative narrative analysis**.
 It doesn't just tell you what happened; it tells you what each side is *ignoring*, effectively automating the workload of a media analyst.
 By analyzing omissions and framing differences, it provides a comprehensive, synthesized view of the truth that no single source offers.